hyzhak/collaborative-slam-exporation-for-robots/memory-bank/progress.md

 - Implemented compensation logic for robust rollback on failures.
 - Added optional FastAPI endpoint for triggering Sagas.
 - Refactored orchestrator and tasks for clarity and maintainability.

-## Integration Testing and Validation

-- Introduced automated integration test workflow using `docker-compose.test.yaml`.
-- Created a dedicated integration test container that depends on all core services.
-- Tests are defined in the `tests/` directory and mounted as a volume into the test container.
-- Added helper script (`scripts/integration-tests.sh`) for running tests locally.
-- Updated documentation (README, memory-bank) to describe test workflow and validation requirements.
-- Established project rule: all code changes must be validated by running the integration test suite before merging or deployment.
-- Added Cline rule file `.clinerules/testing-and-validation.md` to formalize testing and validation guidelines.